linked-ea/core-typescript/rest-api.md

 /collection/views                           - get all views of default or given model

 /collection/organizations                   - get all organizations of default or given model

-/collection/images                          - get all images of default or given model

 ## Individual Concepts